What is Safe Zone?

 We also invite anyone interested in playing a more active role to attend our bi-weekly executive committee meetings.

-Meetings are currently held from 10-11am every other Thursday in Hamersly Library 210.
+Meetings are held from 11am – noon every other Thursday in Hamersly Library 210.

 Want to learn more?